mike-ward/Nancy.Pile/README.md

    }
 ```

-And reference the bundles in html (razor example)
+And reference the bundles in HTML (razor example)

 ```HTML
 <html lang="en">